-“The Nature Fix” by Florence Williams, published by W.W.
-Norton & Company in 2017, provides the most compelling argument to date for people to spend more time outdoors in nature, based on an increasing amount of biological, psychological and medicinal scientific evidence.
+It’s impeccable what nature can do for human health.
+The Nature Fix by Florence Williams, published by W.W.
+Norton & Company in 2017, provides the most compelling argument to date for people to spend more time outdoors in nature.
+Furthermore, the case is based on increasing biological, psychological, and medicinal scientific evidence.

 Go on monthly weekend excursions to natural areas to bolster immune systems

-Noted in the book, one of nature’s benefits are delivered through sound—a bubbling brook, bird tweets in the early morning, the leaves moving in the wind, and so on.
+Noted in the book, one of nature’s benefits is delivered through sound—a babbling brook, bird tweets in the early morning, the leaves moving in the wind, and so on.
 But the U.S. Park Service claims that 83% of land in the lower 48 states sits within 3,500 feet of a road and that within 20 years, 90 percent of the population will be close enough to hear at least one of the projected 30,000 airplane flights per day.

 Isn’t it about time that more therapists, doctors, teachers, and parents prescribe getting outdoors more often?

 What benefits have you experienced from nature?
 Have you read or reviewed the book, The Nature Fix?
 Let us know in the comments below!

 This article was originally published on Oct 14, 2018.
 Susan Wowk most recently updated it on April 18, 2021.